 Dentists are legally required to obtain informed consent from their patient before initiating any treatment.
 ‘Informed’ is the operative word here – dentists must be proactive in ensuring that patients fully understand the risks and benefits before proceeding.
 Informed consent issues can arise from the following:

-How Long Does A Dental Negligence Claim Take in Blackburn?
+How Long Does A Dental Negligence Claim Take?

 Dentist malpractice claims tend to take anywhere between a few months to a few years to resolve.
 This timeframe depends on a number of factors, including the severity and complexity of the harm in question, as well as whether the dentist accepts responsibility.
 Our dental negligence solicitors are well-practised at efficiently resolving most cases within quite a short timeframe.
 Generally though, the bigger and more complex the case at hand, the longer it will take to resolve.